kurtteal/AISS/README.md

 ====
 (reading from citizen's id smartcard; JNI C-Java; digital signatures)

-Implementing a file repository that provides confidentiality and authenticity guarantees to valid users.
+Implemented a file repository that provides confidentiality and authenticity guarantees to valid users.
 The access to the repository is assumed free, but only users with a cypher blackbox may obtain valid data.
 With no access control it is possible to corrupt the contents, but it was out of scope of this work.